StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 #### 28\_GPS\_Checker

 This program is a GPS checker.
-At startup the program starts checking the data coming from the GPS for a valid fix.
+At start-up the program starts checking the data coming from the GPS for a valid fix.
 It checks for 5 seconds and if there is no fix, prints a message on the serial monitor.
 During this time the data coming from the GPS is copied to the serial monitor also.

 When the program detects that the GPS has a fix, it prints the Latitude, Longitude, Altitude, Number of satellites in use and the HDOP value to the serial monitor.

 #### 29\_GPS\_Checker\_With\_Display

 This program is a GPS checker with a display output.
 It uses an SSD1306 or SH1106 128x64 I2C OLED display.
-At startup the program starts checking the data coming from the GPS for a valid fix.
+At start-up the program starts checking the data coming from the GPS for a valid fix.
 It reads the GPS for 5 seconds and if there is no fix, prints a message on the serial monitor and updates the seconds without a fix on the display.
 During this time the data coming from the GPS is copied to the serial monitor also.

 When the program detects that the GPS has a fix, it prints the Latitude, Longitude, Altitude, Number of satellites in use, the HDOP value, time and date to the serial monitor.
 If the I2C OLED display is attached that is updated as well.
 Display is assumed to be on I2C address 0x3C.